The Brief

 If the seller can’t tie revenue to bank statements, lenders won’t finance the deal.
 And you’ll spend the first six months of ownership cleaning up someone else’s mess.

 Your move: Always reconcile claimed revenue with hard numbers.
 If the story doesn’t match the math, trust the math.
+For a systematic approach to this, see our guide on verifying revenue without trusting the seller.

 When the books are bad, the excuses are worse: